 The bathrooms at Saruni are bright and spacious, with the same whitewashed walls and polished floors as the bedrooms.
 Twin sinks sit in front of a large mirror, and there is an indoor, as well as an outdoor, shower.
 Luxurious toiletries are also provided and some rooms even have a bath with a view.

-If you can tear yourself from the poolside, the activities at Saruni Samburu are one of the lodges most appealing traits.
-Most people will tend to focus on game drives – and you can either head into Samburu National Reserve itself, where the best game viewing is to be found, or stay on the conservancy.
-The conservancy has the advantage of exclusivity and the ability to drive off road, but the game isn’t so prolific here.
-It is of course possible for guests to sample both, and decide for themselves which is best.
+If you can tear yourself from the poolside, the activities at Saruni Samburu are outstanding.
+Most people will tend to focus on game drives – and you can either head into Samburu National Reserve itself, or stay in the lodge's Kalama Conservancy.
+The conservancy has the advantage of exclusivity and the ability to drive off road, and the game is increasingly prolific here with leopards and lions seen near the waterhole.
+It is of course possible for guests to sample both areas.

 Though you can only do day game drives in Samburu National Reserve, on Saruni’s private conservancy it’s possible to do night drives, nature walks and bush meals.
 One of the most captivating activities has to be the uncontrived village visits with the local Samburu communities who share a great relationship with Saruni.
 Immerse yourself for a short while in village life, milking cattle, chatting to the people in their traditionally built homes, or the more athletic may be roped into activities such as spear-throwing competitions with the warriors who love nothing more than a bit of good-hearted competition!